cyclejs-community/component-combinators/README.md

 application is written as a component tree, where components are glued with convenient component combinators covering frequently occuring patterns.
 I certainly think it is simpler to write, and more importantly, simpler to **read, maintain and debug**.

-[^EFSM]: We chose not to introduce here the `EFSM` state machine combinator, due to the difficulty in presenting it succintly.
-We will refer the curious reader to our series of article on the subject : [The case for state machines in UI programming](http://brucou.github.io/projects/component-combinators/efsm---the-case-for-ui-programming/), [EFSM combinator - documentation](http://brucou.github.io/projects/component-combinators/efsm---documentation/), [http://brucou.github.io/projects/component-combinators/efsm---example-application/](http://brucou.github.io/projects/component-combinators/efsm---example-application/).

 Let's have a proper look at combinators' syntax and the available combinators extracted from the 20K-line cyclejs codebase.